ccollicutt/ccollicutt.github.io/_posts/2017-06-05-docker-private-registry-with-ssl.md

 latest: digest: sha256:eb52222d9a7e00426ad94eacaf442dd07e52243ecec7f328537515f0b4c035da size: 1155
 ```

-Now I have an internal, private repository that is using SSL so that I don't have to reconfigured all the Docker nodes to use an insecure repository, though one would still have to ensure the cacert is installed on all the Docker nodes.
+Now I have an internal, private repository that is using SSL so that I don't have to reconfigure all the Docker nodes to use an insecure repository, though one would still have to ensure the cacert is installed on all the Docker nodes.

 ## Conclusion